Janison: The Turkey-U.S. tangle re-emerges

 This week, tension with Turkey suddenly re-emerged from Trump’s side.

-“Pastor Andrew Brunson, a fine gentleman and Christian leader in the United States, is on trial and being persecuted in Turkey for no reason,” Trump tweeted Wednnesday.
+“Pastor Andrew Brunson, a fine gentleman and Christian leader in the United States, is on trial and being persecuted in Turkey for no reason,” Trump tweeted Wednesday.

 “They call him a Spy, but I am more a Spy than he is.
 Hopefully he will be allowed to come home to his beautiful family where he belongs!”

-Brunson, a 50-year old Presbyterian missionary from North Carolina, has been held by the Erdogan regime for 18 months and faces trial that could lead to longer-term imprisonment.
+Brunson, 50, a Presbyterian missionary from North Carolina, has been held by the Erdogan regime for 18 months and faces a trial that could lead to longer-term imprisonment.

 Shortly after a coup attempt against Erdogen failed in 2016, Brunson was arrested and charged with espionage.